peteroupc/classic-wallpaper/uielements.md

 [^6]: Buttons possessed a 3-D look (in that they appear to have depth or elevation) in Windows versions 3.0 and 3.1 by default, but not other interface elements.
 The article "Adding 3-D Effects to Controls" describes a library for these versions that gives 3-D appearances to more places in an application.

-[^7]: In this case, if the button is a toolbar button with a thin border, the button's inner background involved in the mixed-value appearance is surrounded by an additional 1-pixel thick edge drawn in the button face color.
+[^7]: In this case, if the button is a toolbar button with a thin border, the button's inner background involved in the mixed-value appearance is surrounded by an additional 1-unit-thick edge drawn in the button face color.

 [^8]: _Macintosh Human Interface Guidelines_, p.
 207 (according to which the system font in System 7 of the Macintosh Operating System was designed to be legible even when rendered this way).

 [^9]: _The Windows Interface Guidelines for Software Design_; _Macintosh Human Interface Guidelines_, p.
 232.

-[^10]: The VGA palette has 16 colors, each of which is one of the following: light gray, that is, (192, 192, 192); or each color component is 0 or 255; or each color component is 0 or 128.<br>Windows CE before version 4.1 also supported four-color icons in a two-bit-per-pixel format, where the colors tend to be the four gray tones of the VGA palette (namely, black or (0,0,0), white or (255,255,255), light gray, and dark gray or (128,128,128)) ("Display Buffer Formats", Windows CE Device Driver Kit).<br>A Windows color icon file can store an icon limited to 8 colors, but still in the 4-bits-per pixel format, separately from 16-color icons in that format (Petzold, chapter 8), but such an 8-color icon is rarely seen in practice.
+[^10]: The VGA palette has 16 colors, each of which is one of the following: light gray, that is, (192, 192, 192); or each color component is 0 or 255; or each color component is 0 or 128.<br>Windows CE before version 4.1 also supported four-color icons in a 2-bit-per-pixel format, where the colors tend to be the four gray tones of the VGA palette (namely, black or (0,0,0), white or (255,255,255), light gray, and dark gray or (128,128,128)) ("Display Buffer Formats", Windows CE Device Driver Kit).<br>A Windows color icon file can store an icon limited to 8 colors, but still in the 4-bit-per-pixel format, separately from 16-color icons in that format (Petzold, chapter 8), but such an 8-color icon is rarely seen in practice.
 Indeed, before version 3.0, the Windows EGA and VGA video drivers supported only eight logical colors rather than sixteen (Petzold, ch.
 14), and there were no standard Windows color icon and bitmap file formats.
 (In addition, the Japanese computers PC-8801 and PC-9801 were equipped with eight-color video cards.)
 A traditional color choice for 8-color icons was a table of eight colors where each color component is 0 or 255.<br>The EGA video driver for Windows version 3.1 supports 16 logical colors, but only 15 "physical" colors: the VGA palette is used, except the logical color light gray is missing and often replaced with a dithered mixture of dark gray and "white" (which is one possible way to adapt images colored using the VGA palette to the EGA driver).

 [^11]: Modern guidelines recommend a 256 &times; 256 icon as well.
 Toolbar icons are traditionally offered in 16 &times; 16 and 20 &times; 20.
 The standard icon sizes in OS/2 Presentation Manager are 16 &times; 16, 20 &times; 20, 32 &times; 32, and 40 &times; 40 ("Bitmap File Format", in _Presentation Manager Programming Guide and Reference_); sometimes larger icons such as 64 &times; 64 occur.

 [^12]: _The Microsoft Windows User Experience_ considers an animation to be fluid only if it runs at 16 or more frames per second.

 [^13]: See "Creating Windows XP Icons".
 Similar advice was also given in _The Microsoft Windows User Experience_. <br>Before 1995 the icon outline tended to be black on all edges (see, for example, _Macintosh Human Interface Guidelines_, p.
 239).
-And icons seen in Windows before version 3.1 tended to be drawn over a _drop shadow_, more specifically a dark gray silhouette of the icon, which silhouette is offset down and to the right by two pixels.
+And icons seen in Windows before version 3.1 tended to be drawn over a _drop shadow_, more specifically a dark gray silhouette of the icon, which silhouette is offset down and to the right by two units.

 [^14]: This is evident in the graphics (also known as _watermarks_) of Windows 95's wizards, which are drawn in a teal background (color (0,128,128)) and show one or more computing devices in a three-dimensional, often rectangular appearance, and where, although there is internal shadowing, no shadow is cast on the teal background.
 But computer monitors may still be drawn straight on in order to accentuate what the monitor is showing.

-[^15]: Adventure games developed by Sierra On-Line in the early 1990s are well known to employ essentially one-pixel-thick lines and flood fills in their illustrations.
-(A _flood fill_ is a way to fill an area of pixels that is surrounded by pixels of other colors.)
+[^15]: Adventure games developed by Sierra On-Line in the early 1990s are well known to employ essentially 1-unit-thick lines and flood fills in their illustrations.
+(A _flood fill_ is a way to fill a colored area that is surrounded by other colors.)
 Windows 95 wizard watermarks are also of this style, essentially, except that the use of black outlines, as opposed to outlines of other colors, is rarer and less systematic.

 [^16]: See also _Macintosh Human Interface Guidelines_, p.
 233, which discusses deriving smaller icons from larger ones (in this case, 16 &times; 16 icons from 32 &times; 32 ones).